Vivek-raj-gupta-2002/HackAI_Hack-230374/README.md

         FILENAME: str = './data.txt'
         ```

-3. Open comandprompt or Terminial and be in the parent folder `./`
+3. Open the command prompt or Terminal and be in the parent folder `./`

     - Run the command below, which will install all dependencies required by this project:

-    Install `poetry` (If not alreadey installed)
+    Install `poetry` (If not already installed)
     ```
     pip install poetry
     ```